Frequently Asked Questions

 What can I do?Gulf Coast has resources to help you.
 Never hesitate to ask your teachers for help.
 Classmates are often a great resource.
 There may be tutors and other services available to you.
-Before withdrawing, talk to Financial Aid and a counselor to see if there are other options.
+Talk to Financial Aid and Academic Advising before withdrawing to see if there are other options.

 - Will I lose my financial aid if I don’t keep my grades up?Yes!
-Every student that receives federal aid (Pell, Stafford Loans, Work-Study) has to make satisfactory academic progress.
-These standards are published in the catalog and on our website.
-If you don’t meet these standards, you will lose eligibility for federal aid.
+Every student that receives federal aid (e.g. Pell grant, Stafford Loans, Work-Study) has to make Satisfactory Academic Progress (SAP).
+Please visit http://www.gulfcoast.edu/tuition-aid/financial-aid/satisfactory-academic-progress.html for more information.

-- The amount of my award in Lighthouse doesn't look right.
-Can I call you and discuss
+- The amount of my financial aid award doesn't look right in Lighthouse.
+Can I call

 - Can I receive federal financial aid for a class that I am repeating?